axeluhl/sailing-analytics/wiki/info/landscape/olympic-failover.md

 The local replica has to be safely shut down, on-site users might experience some change, depending on how we decide with local routing.

+Alternatively, based on the Tokyo 2020 experience, we may consider running the second Lenovo P1 laptop also in "master/primary" mode as a "shadow" where all we need to focus on is initially connecting the TracTrac races and linking them properly to the leaderboard slots.
+From there on, administration other than adding or removing wind sources, proved to be low effort and close to zero interaction.
+The official scores are transmitted after confirmation from TracTrac, and so are all start time, finish times, and penalties.
+This approach could help reduce the time to fail over from the primary to the shadow system in a lot less time than would be required for a re-start of the second Lenovo P1 in master/primary mode.

 ### Open questions

 How exactly has the switch to happen?